AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ```

 Though it might be worrisome to see `Widget` inherit a `template`-ized base `class` that doesn't
-even use its `template` parameter `T`, this is actually a really common strategy called *Curiously
+even use its `template` parameter `T`, this is actually a really common strategy called the *Curiously
 Reoccurring Template Pattern*.

 **Things to Remember**

 - `set_new_handler` allows you to specify a function to be called when memory allocation requests
 cannot be satisfied.
-- `nothrow new` is of limited utility, because it applies only to memory allocation; subsequent
+- `nothrow new` is of limited utility, because it applies only to memory allocation; later
 constructor calls may still `throw` `exception`s.

 ### Item 50: Understand when it makes sense to replace `new` and `delete`

-Replacing `new` and `delete` is used to
+Replacing `new` and `delete` can be used to:

 - Detect usage errors.
 - Collect usage stats.
 - Increase the speed of allocation and dealocation.
 - Reduce the space overhead of default memory management.
-- Compensate for suboptimal alignment in the default allocator
+- Compensate for sub-optimal alignment in the default allocator.
-- Cluster related objects near one another
+- Cluster related objects near one another.
-- Obtain unconventional behavior
+- Add unconventional behavior.

 For example, the code below facilitates the detection of underruns and overruns.